inex/IXP-Manager/tools/installers/README.md

 # IXP Manager Install Scripts

-This directory contains officially supports install scripts for IXP Manager.
+This directory contains officially supported install scripts for IXP Manager.
 The file names will denote the target platform on the IXP Manager branch.

 These install scripts are **opinionated**!
 They are intended to run exactly as specified and only on the operating system they are targeted at.